Unitarity test of lepton mixing via energy dependence of neutrino oscillation

-This is the master formula which we will use in the analysis.
-The same formula is true for $\bar \nu_{e \to \mu}$ and the sign of $C_4$ is flipped for $\bar \nu_{\mu \to e}$ and $\nu_{e \to \mu}$.
 In Fig.~\ref{fig:energy-dependent}, we show the contribution of each energy-dependent function to the oscillation probability.
 We take the following reference values for three-generation model, which correspond to the arithmetic average of the best fit points in \cite{ParticleDataGroup:2022pth} from three groups, except for $\delta_{\rm CP}$.
 In this paper, we consider only the normal mass ordering.
 Unless otherwise stated, the three-generation oscillation probabilities are calculated using these parameters.
 In the left panel, we show each of the energy-dependent functions. we show in the right panel the contributions of each function with the coefficients multiplied.
 The solid red line, dotted blue line, dashed green line, and dash-dot orange line correspond to $\sin^2(\Delta_{31})$, $\Delta_{21}\sin(2\Delta_{31})$, $\Delta_{21}^2$, and $\Delta_{21}\sin^2(\Delta_{31})$, or the ones with the coefficients applied, respectively.
-As can be seen from Eq.~\eqref{eq:prob:coeff}, the contribution of $\sin^2(\Delta_{31})$ is generally large in all energy regions, but it is particularly prominent in the relatively high-energy region.
+As can be seen from Eq.~\eqref{eq:prob-apx}, the contribution of $\sin^2(\Delta_{31})$ is generally large in all energy regions, but it is particularly prominent in the relatively high-energy region.
 The contributions of the other energy-dependent functions become larger at lower energies.
-Therefore, in order to fit $C_2$, $C_3$, and $C_4$, it is important to observe the energy dependence at lower energy regions.
+Therefore, in order to fit the second, third, and fourth terms in Eq.~\eqref{eq:prob-apx}, it is important to observe the energy dependence at lower energy regions.

-One can see the quality of the approximated formula in Eq.~\eqref{eq:prob:coeff} in Fig.~\ref{fig:prob-exact-apx}.
-The energy dependence of the total oscillation probability is shown as the orange solid line whereas the sum of four lines in the right panel of Fig.~\ref{fig:energy-dependent} is the blue dotted line, where the difference is invisible.